dm-guy/utm-alternative/README.md

 Aug 25 2014<br />
 <b>Release 1.1:</b> New currTime() function gives you an option to add the time of the session to the traffic source cookie.
 By default, these lines are commented out.

+Aug 15 2014 <br/>
+Add "utmz:" string before the old UTMZ campaign value (that was taken from the existing UTMZ cookie of the user)